Restaurant Brands International: Acquisitions

 On February 21, 2017, RBI announced its intent to acquire Popeyes Louisiana Kitchen for US$1.8 billion at US$79 per share.
 On March 27, 2017, the deal closed with RBI purchasing Popeyes at $79 per share via Orange, Inc, an indirect subsidiary of RBI.

 On November 15, 2021, RBI announced its intent to acquire Firehouse Subs for US$1 billion.
 The acquisition was completed on December 15, 2021.

-Finances
+Corporate affairs

+Business trends

+The key trends for Restaurant Brands International are (as of the financial year ending December 31):

 Ownership and leadership

 3G Capital (which held a 71% majority stake in Burger King) holds a 32% stake in Restaurant Brands International.
+As of December 2024, 3G Capital holds 26% voting power in Restaurant Brands International, down from 47% in 2014.

 Berkshire Hathaway, which partially funded the merger, held a 4.8% stake in the mid to late 2010s.
 Previous Tim Hortons shareholders hold a sizeable share of the combined company.
 Until early 2019, Daniel Schwartz served as CEO of the company, with previous Tim Hortons CEO Marc Caira being vice-chairman and director.
 In January 2019, Jose Cil was named the CEO of Restaurant Brands International, and Schwartz was named the executive chairman of the company.

-In August 2020, it was revealed that Berkshire Hathaway had completely sold its stake in RBI.
+In August 2020, Berkshire Hathaway disclosed that they had completely sold their stake in RBI.

+Sustainability and Ethics

+In 2023, Restaurant Brands International announced that it would source 100% cage-free eggs by 2030.